 Most people will tell you a Virtual Private Server (VPS) is a vastly superior option to shared hosting in almost every case.
 While this tends to be broadly true, it’s difficult to measure how significant the difference in performance can be.
-Without that information, you can’t determine if using a VPS is cost-effective.
+Without that information, you can’t determine if using shared hosting vs virtual private servers (VPS) hosting is cost-effective.

 Fortunately, numbers don’t lie.
 In this article, we’re going to test one of our favorite providers that offers both shared and VPS hosting.
 We’ll compare the performance of both types of plans using a thorough set of tests.
 By the end of the piece, you’ll have a better idea of the difference between shared hosting and a VPS.
 Let’s put our lab coats on!